-The organization has several collectors who go to remote areas, trap animals, bring them in to the clinic for surgery, and then release them back where they were originally found.
+The organization has several collectors who go to remote areas, trap animals, bring them into the clinic for surgery, and then release them back where they were initially found.
 The animals are all tattooed inside the ear with an “S” to show they have been sterilized to avoid future duplicate surgeries.
 There are also feral cat feeding stations around town maintained by one of the volunteers.

 One of the first animal collectors, Diomedes, has brought in over 600 animals over the past six years.
-Ruby points out that the collectors are passionate, compassionate, and committed in the understanding of how these clinics impact the well being of all dogs and cats in our area, as well as owners and their neighbors.
+Ruby points out that the collectors are passionate, compassionate, and committed to how clinics impact the well being of all animals in our area, the owners, and neighbors.

 Price of the Clinic

 Amigos de Animales has charged $10 per dog and $5 per cat for sterilization since the clinic first opened.
-The true cost for the services is closer to $25 per dog and $15 per cat, which the difference is made up in fundraisers and generous donations.
-The vets are guaranteed $10 per dog and $5 per cat and when one cannot afford the service, the difference is paid to the vet by Amigos de Animales.
+The actual cost for the services is closer to $25 per dog and $15 per cat, in which the difference is made up of fundraisers and generous donations.
+The vets are guaranteed $10 per dog and $5 per cat, and when one cannot afford the service, the difference is paid to the vet by Amigos de Animales.

 The New Facility

 January 2015 was the first clinic held in the new facility built especially for the group clinics throughout countless donations and fundraisers.
 The most significant thing is that the volunteers will not have to be moving equipment to various rented facilities.
 The building can also be rented for things such as traveling veterinarians, fundraising projects, and others.
 A few more dollars ($20,000 to be exact) are still needed to finish the facility so if anyone is looking for a tax write-off for a donation of $1,000 or more, the organization does have access to a 501(C)3 form in the United States and they can offer that in exchange.
 Any donation, money, time, talent, or supplies, are welcome at any time.

 My First Clinic